commercetools/connect-product-export-template/README.md

-# connect-product-ingestion-template
+# connect-product-export-template
-This repository provides a [connect](https://docs.commercetools.com/connect) template for a product ingestion connector for populating a external systems with product data from composable commerce.
+This repository provides a [connect](https://docs.commercetools.com/connect) template for a product export connector for populating a external systems with product data from composable commerce.
 This boilerplate code acts as a starting point for such integration.

 This template uses the [Product type](https://docs.commercetools.com/api/projects/productTypes),  [Product](https://docs.commercetools.com/api/projects/products), [Store](https://docs.commercetools.com/api/projects/stores),  [Product Selection](https://docs.commercetools.com/api/projects/product-selections) data models from commercetools composable commerce which can be used for querying Store-specific product data to sync into external systems.
 Template is based on asynchronous [Subscriptions](https://docs.commercetools.com/api/projects/subscriptions) to keep the external systems up to date.